EJEHardenberg/timecatcher/readme.md

 Time Catcher creates a .tc directory within the home folder.
 This is where all information about the tasks worked on is stored.
-Whenever you create a task, a new directory with the format of YYYYMMDD is created in the .tc directory.
-This is where all the current tasks worked on for the day are stored.
+Whenever you create a task, 2 new files are created in the tasks directory.
+A sequence file (.seq) and an informational file (.info).
+The .info file stores your plain text and human readable notes about the project.
+The .seq file stores a record of starts and stops for the task.
+This information is later used to calculate a tasks length.

 Within the .tc directory is a file called current which contains information about the current task being worked on.
 The file contains the location of the starting as well as the ending file.
 The difference between these two files (and any pause files)  is used to calculate any information about the task at all.

 Compiling and verifying the program